felixleopoldo/benchpress/docs/source/module_add.rst

 How to sample data depends on the model one samples from.
-However, the iid module is a generic module to sample data from all modules.
+However, the :ref:`iid` module is a generic module to sample data from all modules.
 So sampling IID data the preferred alternative is to alter the :ref:`iid` module.
 However, sometime for implementational reasons, as some sampling function also takes additional arguments  it is easier to create a new module (as in the case of sampling from data from a SEM using gCastle, see :ref:`gcastle_iidsim` ).